 (Also, he knew where I worked, so I knew he’d harass me every time I left the building.
 What was I supposed to do, quit?
 Live like I’m in witness protection?
 To my distorted mind, those options sounded like “living in fear,” “letting him control me,” and “being paranoid.”)

 Instead, I decided, “I’m not ready to break up with him yet, so I’m staying with him.”
 (I would never be ready to break up with him, in the situation I was in at the time, because I would never put myself in danger like that.
-Because I was aware of what he would do, even if I was too scared to acknowledge it.
+I was aware of what he might do, even if I was too scared to acknowledge it.
 Subconsciously, I knew I was waiting until I could get out safely—and I did.)

 This is the cycle of abuse.
 He puts you in so much fear that the whole time you stay, it’s because your body has decided for you that staying is the safest thing you can do.

 Your body might be wrong, but you’re not consciously sorting through the options; you just do it.
 It’s shutdown-survival mode.